Macedonian Ruins

 Finally, be strong in the Lord and in the strength of his mighty power.
 Put on the full armor of God so that you can take your stand against the devil's schemes.
 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
 (Ephesians 6:10-12 NIV)

-When we pray dress for the occasion!
-Put on, in our mind, the attire of one who lives in the presence of most high God—we are, in Christ seat at the right hand of Yahweh.
+When we pray, dress for the occasion!
+Put on, in our mind, the attire of one who lives in the presence of the most high God—we are, in Christ, seated at the right hand of Yahweh.

 This tells us that when we pray, we need to be mindful that our real struggle is with beings in the heavenly realms.
 This warrants repeating.
 It is these beings in the heavenly realms against whom we struggle.
 Are any of them equal to Jesus in whom we are seated?
 Can "be strong in the Lord and in the strength of his mighty power" mean anything else than this?